tc-tommo/cv/applications/StormID--AI-consultant/cv.md

 * Used React, Astro and Github Actions to create a web app to help the club members perform \\ workouts.

 ### Tenuto - Robot piano tutor
-* Developed hardware and control software for a robotic piano tutor concept, interfacing with Bluetooth LE MIDI and utilising wireless chips, microcontrollers, and high-power transistors to drive a solenoid array, with variable key velocity using PWM signalling.
+* Developed hardware and control software for a robotic piano tutor concept.
-* Key player in a large team; product demo rated best among 23 teams by technology and business experts.
+* Key player in a team of 10 students.
+* Product demo rated best among 23 teams by technology and business experts.

 ## 🎮 Personal projects